auth0-samples/auth0-javascript-samples/03-Calling-an-API/README.md

 If you haven't already done so, [sign up](https://auth0.com) for your free Auth0 account and create a new client in the [dashboard](https://manage.auth0.com).
 Find the **domain** and **client ID** from the settings area and add the URL for your application to the **Allowed Callback URLs** box.
 If you are serving the application with the provided `serve` library, that URL is `http://localhost:3000`.

-Create a new API in the [APIs section](https://manage.auth0.com/#/apis) and provide an identifier for it.
+If you haven't already done so, create a new API in the [APIs section](https://manage.auth0.com/#/apis) and provide an identifier for it.

 Clone the repo or download it from the JavaScript quickstart page in Auth0's documentation.